Daily Observations

 While Lucius Burckardt already pointed out the questionable nature of frictionlessness 30 years ago, we all know today, in the context of the well-known triptych of sustainability–wholeness–mindfulness, that our awareness of ecological behaviour benefits from mindfulness: Mindfulness is a competence that should be trained in the interest of ecological behaviour.

-As modern people are trained to be careless in many situations - often without realising it - the product designer is interested in the question of where the boundary between safety and danger lies in order to meaningfully explore the scope of mindfulness training available on a daily basis.
+As modern people are trained to be careless in many situations - often without realising it - the product designer is interested in the question of where the boundary between safety and danger lies in order to be able to meaningfully explore the scope of mindfulness training available in everyday life.
+The added value of incidental mindfulness training through environmental design always raises the question of the areas/niches to which everyday training can be meaningfully extended.
 The design of ecological products includes mindfulness training.
-The added value of incidental mindfulness training through environmental design always raises the question of the areas/niches to which everyday training can be meaningfully extended.

 Products can make this awareness tangible and usable in modern everyday life.
 Design can provide a starting point, can help overcome entry barriers, can counteract setbacks, and supports the development of a sufficient awareness.